labs-js/turbo-git/README.md

 # Turbo Git

-This CLI tool was originally thought for implementing the [turbo-commit](/CONVENTION.md) convention easily.
+This CLI tool was originally thought for implementing the [Turbo Commit Convention](/CONVENTION.md) easily.
 Now It's more than that..
 You can use it with any other commit convention just choosing one with an utility command.
 And it's also good for tuning out of the box git commands.

 If you enjoy the good quality software and you work hard for have it, You'll enjoy using a commit convention on your projects that ensures readability and understanding.
 You can also make some greats improvements on how you use git in the command line everyday.
 Wouldn't it be great to have a tool that ensure all of this for you and for your team?